-Recognizing that access to resources are key to supporting a welcoming and inclusive community, we are committed to providing access to a variety of community resources for families to participate more meaningfully in Montreal Jewish life.
-Together we are helping to build a more inclusive community for all of us.
+Recognizing that access to resources are key to supporting a welcoming and inclusive community- we continue to innovate and adapt to promote access to information so that families of all abilities continue to participate meaningfully in Montreal Jewish life.
+Together we are helping to build a more inclusive community for all of us to benefit.

 This organization supports children and youth with different needs to reach their potential in school and succeed.
 They support inclusive education and learning through a variety of programs and services taking place virtually in the context of COVID-19.

 This organization is a professionally run group home that supports people living with intellectual, emotional, and physical disabilities in a safe, stimulating and family style atmosphere.
 Respite services are provided here for children and young adults living with disabilities.

 This organization supports community members of all ages as well as families affected by various substance and behavioural addiction through 1:1 counselling and group therapy.

 This organization helps families of children with life threatening or chronic illnesses, as well as the children of parents who have these illnesses through a variety of online programming and support services in the context of COVID-19.

 The Cummings Centre for Seniorss offers social programs and recovery services designed for older adults who have experienced diverse health challenges including those with disabilities.
 Check out their list of curated online resources from home.